qimingweng/react-modal-dialog/README.md

 # React Modal Dialog

+This project is in progress.
+Feel free to read the code to use on your own.
+Documentation is coming; or if you want to contribute to the documentation, that is great as well.

+Most of the core code is done, but the website and documentation are still in progress.
+Will update to version 1.0.0 once this API is stable.

 ## Design Considerations

 When you have two dialogs, the ESC key will only close the top level one (there is an event manager implemented like a stack)